 Canopy Tours: participants are provided with safety helmets and harnesses as they are guided by highly qualified staff through the 900 meter long circuit of ziplines, Tyrolean traverses, rope ladders, cable walks and rappels.
 No experience is necessary for this ecological experience among massive Coihue and oak tree forests.

-Yoga: join our instructor for a delightful stretch on platforms over looking the lake or river.
+Yoga: join our instructor for a delightful stretch over looking a lake or river.

 Wine & Beer Tasting: sample a selection of Chile’s incredible varietals in inspiration settings.
-Discover your favorite regional microbrew or local craft beers.
+Discover your favourite regional microbrew or local craft beers.

-Asado: enjoy a traditional Asado, ROAM style, but be very careful of Ashley’s pisco sours.
+Asado: enjoy a traditional Asado, ROAM style, but be very careful of the pisco sours!